Our Top 10 Trees for Screening and Privacy

 This Magnolia is an evergreen that produces beautiful, large, white flowers in the summer, often up to 25 cm in diameter.
 As well as decorating this stunning tree, the blooms also create a sweet-citrus smelling aroma.
 It has large, ovoid leaves which are dark green and leathery on top, with a coppery, almost-furry underside.
 It has young shoots that are reddish, that change to a greyish brown at maturity.
 Due to its large leaves and bushy head at maturity, the Bull Bay makes for brilliant screening as well as an attractive feature.

 Ideal Conditions: Grows well in most soils, must be sheltered and not north-facing.

 Maximum Height: 15 metres

 Cherry Laurel is popularly used for screening due to its upright and bushy habit.
-It produces small, sweet-smelling, white flowers, which grow in vertical racemes, about 12 cm long, followed by small, cherry-like fruit.
+These laurels produce small, sweet-smelling, white flowers, which grow in vertical racemes, about 12 cm long, followed by small, cherry-like fruit.
 It is also available in pleached form, which is excellent for screening in smaller gardens.